 I don’t need you to save me, I just need you to come along beside me and tell me you’re here for me.
 That when I fall down – because I will – you’ll be there to help me get back up to battle another day.
 When I feel weak, you’ll hold my arms up as we pray together for strength to continue on this journey.

 God is with me, goes before me, provides for me, protects me, and will never leave me.
 I can and will survive divorce!
 Even if some days I need to be reminded.

-Deep inside of me is a warrior fighting to get through this divorce.
-Will you support me?Click To Tweet
+Deep inside of every divorced woman is a warrior fighting to get through this divorce.
+Will you support her?Click To Tweet